The 2020 Ford Expedition King Ranch is the subject and host of this review. In one of our earlier articles in 2018, we tested Ford’s biggest SUV.

-The top model of the Expedition honors King Ranch which is the largest ranch in Texas and also in the USA.
+The top model of the Expedition honours King Ranch which is the largest ranch in Texas and also in the USA.
 It comprises 825,000 acres (3,340 km 2; 1,289 sq mi) and was founded in 1853 by Captain Richard King and Gideon K. Lewis.

 For more information on King Ranch, please visit https://king-ranch.com/

 The Expedition has a muscular, bold design with an impressive exterior and interior.
-The big, chrome grill has headlights with three LED “lines” and fog lamps and nicely integrated into the body.
+The big, chrome grill has headlights with three LED “lines” and fog lamps and is nicely integrated into the body.
 With a more conservative and boxy design, this SUV offers ample room for passengers and cargo.
 This vehicle is a good representative of FoMoCo, which fully dedicated itself to building SUVs and trucks.

 The Lincoln Navigator, Expedition’s corporate cousin is a more luxurious alternative and shares the same platform.